ckan/ckan/doc/configuration.rst

 Default value: ``(none)``

 This controls the feed author's name.
-If unspecified, it'll use ckan.site_id.
+If unspecified, it'll use :ref:`ckan-site-id`.

 ckan.feeds.author_link
 ^^^^^^^^^^^^^^^^^^^^^^